This was MADRID31 "Contemporary Phantasmagorias" 2023

 Laia Estruch

 Laia Estruch (Barcelona, 1981) lives and works in Barcelona.
-She has a degree in Fine Arts from the University of Barcelona.
-She is studying her last year of undergraduate at The Cooper Union University (New York, 2010).
+She holds a degree in Fine Arts from the University of Barcelona.
+In 2023, she will be studying her final year of her degree at The Cooper Union (New York, 2010).

 He has received the 'Ciutat de Barcelona 2021' award, the 'Cervezas Alhambra 2022' award and the 'Premis Galeries 2019 from Núvol magazine'.